zachmccabe/zachmccabe.github.io/_beijing/faq.md

 It feels like a lot has changed in our world since I started this project in 2015.

 I still stand by the original goal of this project, which is is to help you connect with Beijingers and their city.
-And I think now we can push that a little further, huh?
+Let's push that a little further.

 Starting now, with the launch of version 2, I'm distributing this book free of charge on this website.

 This field guide previously sold for 25 USD.
-You're encouraged to spend the difference getting to know the locals.
+Spend the difference getting to know the locals.
 (And you can buy your new friends quite a bit of chuan'r and erguotou for the equivalent of 25 USD.)

 I'm thinking about a line by Polish journalist, Ryszard Kapuscinski, that indomitable traveler of Cold War-era borderlands.
 In his book, The Other, he says: "The experience of spending many years among distant Others has taught me that friendliness towards another human being is the only attitude that can touch a chord of humanity in him."